18 min read

 lrwxrwxrwx 1 btoll btoll 0 Aug 9 17:52 net -> net:[4026532008]

-Next, we demonstrate on the host that PID 1 (systemd on my Debian bullseye distro) indeed has the same net namespace, which the containing process inherited through its parent.
+Then, on the host, we demonstrate that pid 1 (systemd on my Debian bullseye distro) indeed has the same net namespace, which the containing process inherited:

 # On the host, where PID 1 is `systemd`.